-Introduce yourself and tell us where you are form.
+Introduce yourself and tell us where are you form.

 My name is Cecelia Moseley and I am from Meridian, MS.